Astronomy Club

 Winter 2025 Astronomy Club Schedule:

 The student-based academic club holds in-person on site meetings with University social meeting guidelines in place!
-The club has meetings beginning at 7pm in Room 402 Sherzer on alternate Monday evenings ( note: time adjusted a half hour earlier from 7:30pm).
-Next up is Monday, January, 27th.
+The club has meetings beginning at 7:30pm in Room 402 Sherzer on alternate Monday evenings.
+Next up is Monday, March 24th.
 In the case of clouds, you may find us across the courtyard in 402 Mark Jefferson, the iconic planetarium "Sphere".
 We invite anyone curious about space and sciences, our facilities, our members and their interests to pay us a visit.
+The final meeting of the WI'25 semester takes place on April 7th with attention being paid to possible new club officers for the fall term.
 Meetings are open to the public, agenda TBA at the meeting.
 The observatory is also scheduled to be open, IF clear, to coincide with these meetings.
 Any interested student is encourage to attend!
 Call 734.487.3033 to verify if we're open for observing.
 If someone answers, odds are we are in business.
 Meetings and public open house hours at the observatory are free!
 Sherzer Observatory and the planetarium sphere are two of the coolest, most unique venues on campus!

-Remaining Winter 2025 meeting dates are Jan.
-27, Feb 10, 24, Mar 10, 24, Apr 7, again starting at 7pm.
-If clear, the observatory will also be open during the total lunar eclipse of March 13-14 between 1am~3:30am (late Thursday into early hours of Friday morning).
+Remaining Winter 2025 meeting dates are Mar 24 and Apr 7, starting at 7:30pm to accomodate DST.
+If clear, the observatory will be open.
 Dress for success.
 It is cold on the deck and in the observatory this time of year!

 Student members with proper training have access to use great telescope equipment, the planetarium, and larger telescopes under darker skies at the EMU Fish Lake nature reserve near Lapeer, MI.
 The spring Fish Lake trek is planned for March 28-30, 2025.
 Mark your calendar!
 This adds to the experience possible during non-class hours that students can enjoy while here at the University.